MLOC Data Files

 Supplemental station files (command sstn) may be stored here also, especially when one may be working regularly with data from a regional or local network whose stations are not all registered in the IR.
 Then it may be worth building a supplemental station file named for that network.
 Supplemental station files that are carefully tuned for a specific cluster are best kept in the relevant cluster directory.

 Two binary data files (ak135.hed and ak135.tbl) are needed by mloc to use the tau-p formulation of the 1-D global travel-time model ak135.
-They have been combined in a .zip archive for downloading.
 These files should work on a Macintosh system, and perhaps other OS’s, but if not, they will need to be built for your system.
-Software (in Fortran) to create the binary data files from the ak135 model is provided below.
+Software to create the binary data files from the ak135 model is widely distributed on-line.

 Last Updated on